TomazFilgueira/UFRN-ML-2025-1-AutoParts_Classification/README.md

 ![Confusion Matrix for the Best Model](https://github.com/TomazFilgueira/UFRN-ML-2025-1-Iracing_Classification/blob/main/images/models_comparison.png)

-**Analysis:** The results indicate that the **Base Model** achieved the highest validation accuracy, while the XXXXX had the lowest.
+**Analysis:** The results indicate that the **Base Model** achieved the highest validation accuracy, while the `model 3` had the lowest.
 However, it has to bear in mind that base model has got 65% of accuracy, which is very low!

 This suggests that for this task, no models had greate performance.
 Indicating that we need to evaluate a better CNN Architecture.